SlavaZakariev/devops-netology/README.md

 # devops-netology
 Netology cource

-1. Create dir branching and files merge.sh and rebase.sh
+1. prepare for merge and rebase